thkitapci/Inference_of_TF_regulatory_networks/README.md

 # analysis after patser

-A) `perl count.pl` count the numbers of each gene has p value less than -6---consider as number of binding sites output:count_bicoid_genes.txt
+A) `count.pl` count the numbers of binding sites of each gene with TF motif (PWM) -consider as number of binding sites

 B)`perl average_binding_score.pl` calculate the average of  binding scores for each gene has p value less than -6 --consider as average of strength of TF binding sites output file: bicoid_genes_average.txt